 Frida Kahlo Crafts and Art Projects focussing on Frida

 Easy Mini Pinatas Frida Kahlo style!
 Perfect for Cinco de Mayo celebrations!
+(The video instructions for this are also on auto play in this post!)

 Adorable Frida Kahlo Peg Dolls, that also double up as a necklace!
 Isn’t it gorgeous?
 By Artcampla